paigelucasmiles/mod3_final/README.md

 To run this project, install it locally by cloning this GitHub repository and opening it in your code editor.<br><br>
 From there, navigate into the folder titled <b>backend</b> and run <code>rails db:migrate</code>, then <code>rails db:seed</code>.
 Next, serve the backend by running <code>rails s</code>.
 In a second terminal tab, navigate to the folder titled <b>frontend</b> and run <code>lite-server</code>.<br><br>
 This should prompt your browser to open a page at: <code>localhost:3001</code><br><br>
-You are now ready to start using the first iteration of my student app!
-Please see the features section to learn more!<br><br>
+You are now ready to start using the first iteration of my student app.
+Please see the features section to learn more.<br><br>

 <h2>Instructions</h2>
+Once you've opened the app.
+You will see example resources, tagged with high-level topics.
+You can delete these by clicking the red "x" in the lower right hand corner of the respective card.
+Add your own resources using the <b>Save New Resource</b> form at the top on the page.
+After a resource is added you can add a tag to it from the dropdown list on the card and clicking the <b>add tag button</b>.

 <h2>Code Examples</h2>